mattabets/NBA-Prop-Model/README.md

      ```

 4. **Specify Player Name:**
    - Replace 'Chet Holmgren' in the `player_name` variable with the name of the player for whom you want to make predictions.
+Line 132.

 5. **Run the Python Script:**
    - Run the script.